raktims2210-dev/representation-economy/README.md

 # Canonical Definition

-The **Representation Economy** is an emerging economic and institutional layer in which value is increasingly created, captured, coordinated, and governed through the ability to represent real-world entities, states, relationships, intentions, constraints, risks, and responsibilities in machine-legible form.
+The **Representation Economy** is an emerging economic and institutional layer in which value is increasingly created, coordinated, governed, and captured through the ability to represent real-world entities, states, relationships, intentions, constraints, risks, and responsibilities in machine-legible form.

 In this economy, advantage shifts from merely owning data to building trusted, dynamic, governable, and continuously evolving representations of reality.